OpenHFT/Chronicle-Wire/README.md

 Chronicle Wire combines a number of concerns in a consistent manner.

 - Application configuration.
 (Using YAML)
-- Data serialization (YAML, binary YAML, JSON, Raw binary data)
+- Data serialization (YAML, binary YAML, JSON, Raw binary data, CSV)
 - Accessing off heap memory in a thread safe manner.
 (Bind to shared off heap memory)
 - High performance data exchange via binary formats.
 (Only include as much meta data as you need)